-The two-way Turing machines may move their head on the input tape into two-way (left and right directions) while the one-way Turing machines are not allowed to move the input head on the input tape to the left [7].
-Hartmanis and Mahaney have investigated the classes 1L and 1NL of languages recognizable by deterministic one-way logarithmic space Turing machine and nondeterministic one-way logarithmic space Turing machine, respectively [7].
-They have shown that $1L \neq 1NL$ (by looking at a uniform variant of the string non-equality problem from communication complexity theory) and have defined a natural complete problem for 1NL under deterministic one-way logarithmic space reductions [7].
-Furthermore, they have proven that $1NL \subseteq L$ if and only if L = NL [7].
+The two-way Turing machines may move their head on the input tape into two-way (left and right directions) while the one-way Turing machines are not allowed to move the input head on the input tape to the left [6].
+Hartmanis and Mahaney have investigated the classes 1L and 1NL of languages recognizable by deterministic one-way logarithmic space Turing machine and nondeterministic one-way logarithmic space Turing machine, respectively [6].
+They have shown that $1L \neq 1NL$ (by looking at a uniform variant of the string non-equality problem from communication complexity theory) and have defined a natural complete problem for 1NL under deterministic one-way logarithmic space reductions [6].
+Furthermore, they have proven that $1NL \subseteq L$ if and only if L = NL [6].
+The complexity class co1NL can be defined as the set of languages such that every element inside of the language will be accepted for every possible path by a nondeterministic one-way logarithmic space Turing machine [9].